China–Georgia relations: Political relations

-Economic ties
+Economic relations

 Bilateral economic ties have gradually expanded since 1992 and witnessed further growth beginning in 2010 as Georgia's economy recovered from the 2008 war.
 China views Georgia as part of the One Belt One Road Initiative, a project it launched in 2013 to "shorten the distance between China and Europe" through improved infrastructure connections.
 By 2014, China had accounted for $217.94 million in foreign direct investment in Georgia, putting it in fourth place after Azerbaijan, the Netherlands, and the United States.

 A number of Chinese companies have launched major operations in Georgia.
 China's Hualing Group, mainly focused on construction and management of hotels and trade centers, was Georgia's single largest foreign investor as of 2017.
-Some of the company's projects in Georgia include a Free Industrial Zone in Kutaisi, Georgia's second largest city, and a large residential and commercial complex in a suburb of the capital city of Tbilisi.
+Some of the company's projects in Georgia include the Hualinge Hualing Free Industrial Zone in Kutaisi, Georgia's second largest city.
+The Hualinge Hualing Free Industrial zone is an important hub for Chinese manufacturers to access the European market.
+Hualing Group has also built a large residential and commercial complex in a suburb of the capital city of Tbilisi.

 In January 2017, the CEFC China Energy agreed to purchase 75% of shares in the Free Industrial Zone at Poti on Georgia's Black Sea coastline.
 Georgia's main export product to China is wine, which amounted to 5,299,820 bottles in 2016, nearly double the amount exported in the previous year.
-On 13 May 2017, Georgia and China signed a Free Trade Agreement.
+In addition to wine, other significant exports from Georgia to China include copper ore and copper products.
+Significant Chinese exports to Georgia include mechanical products, electrical products, and steel.